mikeingold/MeshIntegrals.jl/docs/src/tips.md

 integral(f, geometry; diff_method = FiniteDifference())
 ```

 **MeshIntegrals.jl** includes an extension for [**Enzyme.jl**](https://github.com/EnzymeAD/Enzyme.jl), using it to implement an [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation)-based `jacobian` method.
 This method is typically faster and more accurate, but it is not currently compatible with all geometries.
 This extension will automatically be loaded when **Enzyme.jl** is present in the active Julia environment.
 When loaded, this method will automatically be used by `integral` whenever it is compatible with the given geometry.
-This method can be explicitly selected via the keyword argument:
+This method can also be explicitly selected via the keyword argument:
 ```julia
 using Enzyme